Bitte melde dich an, um unsere Inhalte zu liken.

-The teachings of the great kabbalists, of Rav Berg and Karen, are from the deeper levels of wisdom derived from the Zohar.
+The teachings of the great kabbalists are from the deeper levels of wisdom derived from the Zohar.
 That is the level of not only practical understanding, but also the level that allows us to use this kabbalistic wisdom in our daily lives to achieve greater satisfaction, peace, serenity and all the blessings that we are meant to have.

 So let’s look into this portion for kabbalistic wisdom that can assist us to achieve higher levels of consciousness and fulfillment.

 The Zohar teaches that the Torah calls to us every day.
 What does that mean?
 The word “Torah” means “law”.
 That’s why there is “written Torah” and “oral Torah”.
 The written is the Five Books of Moses, and the oral law is the Zohar.
 Therefore, when it says that the Torah is calling to us it means that the “laws of the universe” call to us daily to bring us closer to the methodology of manifesting all our soul’s Light.
 The universe is set up to make sure that we will achieve our mission of revealing and sharing all our Light, so that the Creator’s desire of total bliss be actualized by all humanity.

 Ultimately, then, who is calling?
 It is our soul, our higher self, our perfected self.
 The “me” that God created in the endless world.
 Our perfect self wants to be revealed, it wants us to remove all the “klipot”, or “shells” of negativity, falsehood, and lies that we have covered our true selves with over many lifetimes.
 Our perfect self contains all the Light to give us 100% eternal bliss.
 We have to do the work to remove those klipot.
 That is why the universe and our soul are calling out to us.